punicasuite/punica-python/README.md

-  deploy   Deploys the specified contracts to specified chain. init     Initialize new and empty Ontology DApp project. invoke   Invoke the function list in punica-config. unbox    Download a Punica Box, a pre-built Ontology DApp project.
+  deploy   Deploys the specified contracts to specified chain. init     Initialize new and empty Ontology DApp project. invoke   Invoke the function list in punica-config. list     list all functions in the default-config or specify config unbox    Download a Punica Box, a pre-built Ontology DApp project.
 ```